Exploring the Galapagos Islands by Yacht

 It’s hard to imagine a travel destination more unique and dreamy than the Galapagos Islands.
 The Galapagos is a land defined by its rugged volcanic landscapes and wealth of wildlife, much of which only exists on this unforgettable archipelago.
 On this trip we’ll experience the natural wonders of the Galapagos in the most intimate and up-close way possible – via boat.
 We’ll travel aboard a first-class motor yacht to red coral beaches, secluded coves, sunken caves, and green mangroves.
 We’ve chosen a route based on some of the most incredible wild-life viewing opportunities on the planet including land and marine iguanas, Galapagos giant tortoises, sea lions, flamingos, fur seals, penguins, Darwin finches, blue-footed boobies, and the Galapagos hawk.
 Step aboard for a luxurious and epic adventure.

-This trip also has a three night extension on May 15th to 18th, 2024, staying at the Enchanted Galapagos Lodge on the island of Santa Cruz.
+The fall departure of this trip also has a three night extension on November 12-15, 2025, staying at the Enchanted Galapagos Lodge on the island of Santa Cruz.

 Highlights